oschwengers/platon/README.md

 ```

 Info: Just move the extracted database directory into the platon directory.
-PLATON will automatically recognise it and thus, the database path doesn't need
+Platon will automatically recognise it and thus, the database path doesn't need
 to be specified:
 ```
 $ git clone git@github.com:oschwengers/platon.git